vikukzs/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
+'display:block' this property displays the elements as block items, aligns them on top of each other as default.
+'display:inline'

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.